spatie/laravel-permission/docs/basic-usage/super-admin.md

 weight: 5
 ---

-We strongly recommend that a Super-Admin be handled by setting a global `Gate::before` rule which checks for the desired role.
+We strongly recommend that a Super-Admin be handled by setting a global `Gate::before` or `Gate::after` rule which checks for the desired role.

 Then you can implement the best-practice of primarily using permission-based controls throughout your app, without always having to check for "is this a super-admin" everywhere.